scott-griffiths/bitformat/doc/index.rst

 Documentation
 -------------

-The introduction covers installation and a few brief examples, but doesn't go into any depth.
+The introduction covers installation and a few brief examples, but doesn't go into much depth.

 .. toctree::
     :maxdepth: 2

     introduction

-This section explores many of the features of the library via some common use cases.
+We then explore many of the features of the library via some common use cases.
-It's not exhaustive, but should give a good overview of the main features and how to use them.

 .. toctree::
     :maxdepth: 2

     use_cases

-The API reference is mostly generated from the docstrings in the library, but some introductory notes are also included in each section.
+The API reference is more comprehensive and is mostly generated from the docstrings in the library.
+Some introductory notes are included in each section.

 .. toctree::
     :maxdepth: 2